abhioshar/Assignment/README.md

 ## How to run?

 1. It's a Java project created on Intellij Idea.
 It can be directly imported.
+No external dependencies are required.

 2. I've added sample input and output files, so they can be used directly.
 These are in */files* directory in root.